 The pattern for emerging platforms is to attract the youth market first and then to provide something people didn’t realize they desperately needed.
 Entrepreneurs who are short on cash should create free or low-cost content for their start-up platform.
 Reluctance to try something new means you’ll get left behind when other people figure out how to make it work.

 Blogging has evolved since its first burst of popularity years ago.
 People still consume content, but they now prove less willing to leave their site of choice to do so.
 Rather than relying on search engine optimization (SEO) to reach users, bloggers now post their material where their desired audience lives online.
 Personal websites are still valuable because you retain control.
 Traditional media outlets are overpriced compared to the user experience that social media deliver.
 Develop a strategy for a combination of platforms and media to extend your reach.

 “No matter who your audience is, you’re always one great piece of content away from changing your life.”

 Instagram is enjoying huge growth.
 It passed Twitter in 2015 with 300 million monthly active users.
 Twitter has a “noise” problem – the clutter makes it hard for your messages to stand out.
 When users are on Instagram, pictures capture their focus.
 Depth is more important than reach.

 You can create an ad for 19-year-old males who enjoy golf, and another for new moms who wear contact lenses.
 “Influencer marketing” is going to gain momentum.
 Corporations will invest in online personalities who draw awareness to their brands on social platforms.
-The power of target ads on social media give better brand exposure at a much lower cost than ever seen before.
-Nowadays, cash flows where the eyeballs goes.
+The power of target ads on social media gives better brand exposure at a much lower cost than ever seen before.
+Nowadays, cash flows where the eyeballs go.